NourElhoda1/Document-Topic-Detection-using-TF-IDF/README.md

-# Document-Topic-Detection-using-TF-IDF-&-LSA
-# 🧠 Automatic Topic Detection in Documents (.txt/.pdf)
+# Document Topic Detection using TF-IDF & LSA

 This project is a lightweight **Flask-based web application** that analyzes `.txt` or `.pdf` documents and detects their **dominant topics**, using two different Natural Language Processing (NLP) techniques: